freeload101/Java-Android-Magisk-Burp-Objection-Root-Emulator-Easy/README.md

 - Making it portable as possible

-- Setting up and downloading extremely fast environment for Android, Java and Python
+- Setting up and downloading extremely fast environment for Android, Java and Python ( no Anaconda etc. It uses tiny binaries from Nuget.org for python )

 - Converting ssl certs to Android without openssl using certutil.exe only